palantir/witchcraft-go-server/README.md

 Witchcraft servers register a route on the management server at `/debug/diagnostic/{diagnosticType}`, where diagnosticType represents a payload used for debugging a running server node.
 The response's `Content-Type` header specifies the encoding and format of the response.
 The following types are currently supported:
-* `go.goroutines.v1`: JSON-formatted representation of all running goroutines and their stacktraces
+* `go.goroutines.v1`: Plaintext representation of all running goroutines and their stacktraces
 * `go.profile.cpu.1minute.v1`: Returns the pprof-formatted cpu profile.
 See [pprof.Profile](https://golang.org/pkg/net/http/pprof/#Profile).
 * `go.profile.heap.v1`: Returns the pprof-formatted heap profile as of the last GC.
 See [pprof.Profile](https://golang.org/pkg/runtime/pprof/#Profile).
 * `go.profile.allocs.v1`: Returns the pprof-formatted allocs profile for all allocations in the process lifetime.
 See [pprof.Profile](https://golang.org/pkg/runtime/pprof/#Profile).